Vibrating-sample magnetometer: Relation to Physics

 The VSM relies on Faraday's law of induction, with the detection of the emf given by $\varepsilon = N{d \over dt}(BAcos\vartheta)$, where N is the number of wire turns, A is the area, and $\vartheta$ the angle between the normal of the coil and the B field.
 However, N and A are often unnecessary if the VSM is properly calibrated.
-By varying the strength of the electromagnet through computer software, the external field is sweeped from high to low and back to high.
+By varying the strength of the electromagnet through computer software, the external field is swept from high to low and back to high.
 Typically this is automated through a computer process and a cycle of data is printed out.
 The electromagnet is typically attached to a rotating base so as to allow the measurements be taken as a function of angle.
 The external field is applied parallel to the sample length and the aforementioned cycle prints out a hysteresis loop.
 Then using known magnetization of the calibration material and wire volume the high field voltage signal can be converted into emu units - useful for analysis.